kanisterio/kanister/examples/stable/mssql/README.md

           2 orange                                                     154

 ```
-After following all given steps database named `TestDB` should have tabled called `Inventory`
+After following all given steps database named `TestDB` should have table called `Inventory`
-with some data.

 ## Integrating with Kanister

-If you have deployed SQL Server with name other than `mssql-deployment` and namespace other than `default`,
+If you have deployed SQL Server with name other than `mssql-deployment` and namespace other than `sqlserver`,
 you need to modify the commands(backup, restore and delete) used below to use the correct release name and namespace

 ### Create Profile